Understanding the Use of Identity Cards as Loyalty Cards: Data Protection and Legal Requirements Explained

 In November 2019, the Data Protection Authority sanctioned a merchant who only required the presentation of an identity card to create a loyalty card.
 This private sector actor should have offered an alternative to comply with the General Data Protection Regulation (GDPR).
 The Litigation Chamber considered that “ the reading and use of all the data present on the electronic identity card in a commercial context is data processing that is disproportionate to the objective of creating a loyalty card.
 “The administrative fine amounted to €10,000.

 The merchant, however, defended himself in court and the fine was “broken” car “it should have been preceded by a reprimand”.
 The customer had also refused to show his identity card, so the merchant had not used it.
-The offense could not be clearly defined, but the case is not yet concluded because the Data Protection Authority has filed an appeal.
+The offense might not be clearly defined, but the case is not yet concluded because the Data Protection Authority has filed an appeal.

 Identity card Data protection